 It’s not ok for an online title lender to delay your approval

-Why might an online title loan provider delay in giving you approval?
+Why might an online title loan provider cause a delay in giving approval?
 There are a few reasons that you may not get the funds on the day you apply or within a few days afterward.
 These include:

 You may not seem capable of repaying – The job you have or the income you show may seem inadequate to meeting the terms of the loan.
 After all, the interest is a bit higher and the repayment periods much shorter (i.e. the payments due are high).